mgtools/PEbA/README.md

 1k99_A      ELPEKKKMKY IQDFQREKQE FERNLARFRE DHPDLIQNAK K
 ```

-To embed sequences, PEbA will download the ProtT5-XL-UniRef50 model and T5encoder from HuggingFace if they
+To embed sequences, PEbA will use the ProtT5-XL-UniRef50 model and T5encoder from HuggingFace.
+If -e1 and
-are not already detected in your directory.
-If -e1 and -e2 are specified, meaning that the embeddings are
-already generated, these models are not be downloaded nor used to embed the sequences.
+-e2 are specified, meaning that the embeddings are already generated, these models will not be used.

 **************************************************************************************************************
 # Comparing PEbA to Reference Alignments